 6 – Horseback Trail Rides

 Guests 9 and up can sign up for a Horseback Trail Rides through the Fort Wilderness trail, which is full of Florida wildlife.
-Deer, ducks, armadillos and rabbits may be spotted on this adventure!
+Deer, ducks, armadillos, and rabbits may be spotted on this adventure!
 This experience is perfect for beginner and intermediate riders.
 Reservations are recommended by calling (407) WDW-PLAY and closed-toe-shoes are required.
 Riders must be over 48 inches tall and weigh under 250 pounds.
-Cost is $46 per person for a 45-minute trail ride.
+Cost is $55 per person for a 45-minute trail ride.
 Check-in is at the front of the resort near the bus stop.

 5 – Explore the Tri-Circle D Ranch

 Tri-Circle D Ranch in the settlement area (at the back of the resort near Pioneer Hall) features Cinderella’s Ponies and the beautiful horses of Main Street, U.S.A.
 Stroll the stables to see blacksmiths in action.
 Guests can also see the Dragon Calliope–a horse-drawn musical instrument that Walt Disney purchased for the Mickey Mouse Club Circus Parade at Disneyland Park in the 1950s.

 4 – Pony Rides

-Younger guests can enjoy a wonderful pony ride on the petite ponies at the Ranch.
+Younger guests can enjoy a memorable pony ride on the petite ponies at the Ranch.
 Riders must be at least 2 years of age, under 80 pounds, no taller than 48 inches and able to hang on by themselves.
 A parent or guardian must lead the pony at all times.
 Pony rides are offered daily from 10:00 a.m. – 5:00 p.m. at Tri-Circle-D Ranch at the front near the parking lot.
-Price is $8 and no reservations are necessary.
+Price is $8, and no reservations are necessary.
 Our children really enjoyed these pony rides!

 3 – Wagon Rides

 2 – Carriage Rides

 For a more personal experience, guests can also take in the beautiful Fort Wilderness Resort through horse-drawn carriage rides.
 Carriages fit up to 4 adults (or 2 adults and 3 small children).
 Rides depart from the main entrance of Crockett’s Tavern near Pioneer Hall.
-Each carriage ride costs $45 and last 25 minutes.
+Each carriage ride costs $55 and the rides last about 25 minutes.
 Reservations are recommended and can be made up to 180 days in advance by calling (407) WDW-PLAY.

 1 – Holiday Sleigh Rides